bolducp/human-assisted-nmt/README.md

 example for how to download and preprocess this data can be found on the JParaCrawl github).

-**1.** Make sure that you have all of the dependencies installed.
-NOTE: per the JParaCrawl github instructions, make sure to use the same version of the fairseq library that they used when pre-training the model:
+**1.** Make sure that you have all of the dependencies listed in `requirements.txt` installed.
+One additional dependency that you'll need locally is my verison of the fairseq library, which I had to adapt in order to get the NMT model probablity outputs.
 ```
+$ git clone git@github.com:bolducp/fairseq.git
+$ git fetch --all
+$ git checkout hnmt
 $ cd fairseq
-$ git checkout c81fed46ac7868c6d80206ff71c6f6cfe93aee22
+$ pip install ./
 ```
 **2.** Download the pretrained model from the JParaCrawl [website](http://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/).
 There are three sizes available (small, base, and large).
 Make sure that the `checkpoint_file` parameter used to instaniate the `pretrained_nmt_model` in `nmt/main.py` correctly references the size of the model you downloaded.
 **3.** Create a sub-folder in `nmt` called `pretrained_model_jaen` for the pretrained model (should include `dict.en.txt`, `dict.ja.txt`, `LICENSE`, and the model file, e.g. `small.pretrain.pt`).